QICHAO803/QICHAO803.github.io/_publications/2021-03-08-paper-number-1.md

 date: 2021-03-08
 venue: 'Journal of Transportation Engineering, Part A: Systems'
 paperurl: 'https://ascelibrary.org/doi/abs/10.1061/JTEPBS.0000520'
-citation: 'Liu Q, Zhou X, Zhao J. Modeling the operation of left-turn vehicles at exit lanes for left-turn intersections[J].
-Journal of transportation engineering, Part A: Systems, 2021, 147(5): 04021022.'
+citation: 'Liu, Qichao, Xizhao Zhou, and Jing Zhao.
+"Modeling the operation of left-turn vehicles at exit lanes for left-turn intersections."
+Journal of transportation engineering, Part A: Systems 147.5 (2021): 04021022.'
 ---